 Three Months Ended

-Marc March 31, 2019 March 31
+Marc March 31, 2020 March 3 h 31, 2019

 (in millions)

-Billings:
+:

-Revenue \$ 472.6 \$ 399.0
+\$ 576.9 \$ 472.6

-Add: Change in deferred revenue 79.0 60.1
+hange in deferred revenue 90.9 79.0

-Add: Deferred revenue adjustment due to adoption of the new revenue recognition standard 4.1

-Total billings (non-GAAP) \$ 551.6 \$ 463.2
+ings (non-GAAP) \$ 667.8 \$ 551.6

 Free cash flow (non-GAAP).
-We define free cash flow as net cash provided by operating activities minus capital expenditures such as purchases of real estate and other property and equipment.
-We believe free cash flow to be a liquidity measure that provides useful information to management and investors about the amount of cash generated by the business that, after capital expenditures, can be used for strategic opportunities, including repurchasing outstanding common stock, investing in our business, making strategic acquisitions and strengthening the balance sheet.
-A limitation of using free cash flow is that free cash flow does not represent the total increase or decrease in the cash and cash equivalents balance for the period because it excludes cash flows from investing activities other than capital expenditures and cash flows from financing activities.
-Management accounts for this limitation by providing information about our capital expenditures and other investing and financing activities on the face of the cash flow statement and under "-Liquidity and Capital Resources" and by presenting cash flows from investing and financing activities in our reconciliation of free cash flows.
+We define free cash flow as net cash provided by operating activities minus purchases of property and equipment and excluding any significant non-recurring items, such as proceeds from IP matter.
+We believe free cash flow to be a liquidity measure that provides useful information to management and investors about the amount of cash generated by the business that, after capital expenditures and net of proceeds from IP matter, can be used for strategic opportunities, including repurchasing outstanding common stock, investing in our business, making strategic acquisitions and strengthening the balance sheet.
+A limitation of using free cash flow rather than the GAAP measures of cash provided by or used in operating activities, investing activities, and financing activities is that free cash flow does not represent the total increase or decrease in the cash and cash equivalents balance for the period because it excludes proceeds from IP matter, cash flows from investing activities other than capital expenditures and cash flows from financing activities.
+Management accounts for this limitation by providing information about our proceeds from IP matter, our capital expenditures and other investing and financing activities on the face of the consolidated statements of cash flows and under "-Liquidity and Capital Resources" and by presenting cash flows from investing and financing activities in our reconciliation of free cash flow.
 In addition, it is important to note that other companies, including companies in our industry, may not use free cash flow, may calculate free cash flow in a different manner than we do or may use other financial measures to evaluate their performance, all of which could reduce the usefulness of free cash flow as a comparative measure.
 A reconciliation of net cash provided by operating activities, the most directly comparable financial measure calculated and presented in accordance with GAAP, to free cash flow is provided below:

-Three Months Ended

-March 31, 2019 March 31 arch 31, 2018

-(in millions)

-Free Cash Flow:

-Net cash provided by operating activities \$ 201.3 \$ 139.7

-Less: Purchases of property and equipment (10.2) (11.6)

-Free cash flow (non-GAAP) \$ 191.1 \$ 128.1

-Net cash used in investing activities \$ (39.0) \$ (25.5)

-Net cash used in financing activities \$ (57.8) \$ (89.6)
+Three Months Ended March 31, 2020 rch 31, 2019 - (in m Free Cash Flow: Net cash provided by operating activities S \$ 319.4 \$ 201.3 Less: Purchases of property and equipment (27.6) (10.2) Less: Proceeds from IP matter (50.0) Free cash flow (non-GAAP) • \$ 241.8 \$ 191.1 Net cash provided by (used in) investing activities • \$ 4.6 \$ (39.0) Net cash used in financing activities 5 \$ (920.4) \$ (57.8)